Najsztub/BDM_UsbBlaster/README.md

 ```
 init
-run
 wait 0.5
 rsdump
 ```

-Above fragment initializes the UsbBlaster, runs the ROM for 0.5 s (still needed to initialize the device) and then halts the target by displaying system registers and in effect re-entering BDM mode.
+Above fragment initializes the UsbBlaster and then halts the target by displaying system registers and in effect re-entering BDM mode.

 The initialization code has a hard coded watchdog times that writes memory address `0x4f 2000` (CS10 pin) every 0.5 seconds.
 Without this the target resets.